-When your company declares a dividend, the proceeds must be split equitably, according to the number of shares each shareholder owns at the time.
+When a company declares a dividend, the proceeds must be distributed equitably based on the number of shares each shareholder owns.
 In some cases, it may be possible for one or several shareholders to ‘waive’ their rights to receive a dividend.
-Here we look at what dividend waivers involve, and why you should be aware of the tax implications should they be used improperly.

 What is a dividend waiver?

-- Firstly, a Deed of Waiver must be formally executed and signed by shareholders who would otherwise be entitled to receive the share income.
-It must be witnessed and returned to the company.
-You can view a basic sample template below.
+- Formally execute a Deed of Waiver, signed by shareholders who would otherwise be entitled to receive the dividend.

-- The waiver must be in place before the right to receive a dividend arises (in the case of an interim dividend, this must be on a date before it is paid).
+- The waiver must be in place before the right to receive a dividend arises, particularly for interim dividends.

 Are there valid commercial reasons for the waiver?